Skip to content

 The Lakeland Sinfonia Concert Society has announced its 2023/2024 programme with Early Bird Membership renewals and bookings currently available and public booking due to open on Friday, 1 September.
 The first concert sees the Hallé perform in Kendal at the end of September and the season closes next May with Ulverston-born saxophonist, Jess Gillam performing with Royal Northern Sinfonia.

-“The ongoing support from the new Westmorland and Furness Council makes a valuable contribution to Lakeland Sinfonia,” says Charles Fox, “and we are very grateful for the financial support.
-Box Office income from ticket sales simply doesn’t cover all the costs of bringing these wonderful orchestras and exceptional conductors and soloists to Kendal so we are very fortunate to have received additional funding to make the concerts possible.”
+“The ongoing support from the new Westmorland and Furness Council makes a valuable contribution to Lakeland Sinfonia,” says the Trustees, “and we are very grateful for the financial support.
+Box Office income from ticket sales simply doesn’t cover all the costs of bringing these conderts and exceptional conductors and soloists to Kendal so we are very fortunate to have received additional funding to make the concerts possible.”

-For the 2023/2024 season, the Trustees of Lakeland Sinfonia have also worked with the two venues, Kendal Parish Church and the Westmorland Hall of Kendal Leisure Centre, to create mid-priced options.
+For the 2025/2026 season, the Trustees of Lakeland Sinfonia continue to work with the venues, Kendal Town Hall, Kendal Parish Church and the Westmorland Hall of Kendal Leisure Centre, to create mid-priced options.

-“We appreciate that concert tickets are a luxury item for many people and, at present, spending is under pressure for everyone,” says Charles.
-“With the new mid-priced options and the continuation of our £5 ticket offer for young music lovers – under 19s and full-time students – we hope to make our concerts as accessible as possible.”
+“We appreciate that concert tickets are a luxury item for many people and, at present, spending is under pressure for everyone,” says John.
+“With the new mid-priced options , economically priced season tickets and the continuation of our £5 ticket offer for young music lovers – under 19s and full-time students – we hope to make our concerts as accessible as possible.”

-“To have orchestras and soloists of this calibre performing in Kendal is a real privilege.
+“To have an orchestra of the calibre of Lakeland Sinfonia and international soloists performing in Kendal is a real privilege.
 We hope that as many local people as possible will buy tickets and let others know about our concerts.
 We want to enjoy great music for many years to come and celebrate our 500th concert some time in 2036!”

 Full details of the new season are available at Season Ahead – Lakeland Sinfonia Concert Society